Back to all

 If you continue to struggle with this, seeing red, blue, and maybe even gold and green everywhere and you find yourself with relationships beyond repair, consider the words of another president, who saw genuine division, conflict, and despair.
 ‘I do not like that man.
 I must get to know him better,’ Abraham Lincoln.”

-College students from 46 universities participated in the nationwide Unify Challenge College Bowl
+Hundreds of college students from 20 universities participated in February’s nationwide Unify Challenge College Bowl